WhereIsMyTransport/pulumi-go/README.md

 ## Instructions

-Run the Docker container in your Pulumi project root directory (i.e. where the Pulumi.yaml is located).
-This will mount the Pulumi project in the container.
+Run the Docker container with the Pulumi project root directory (i.e. where the Pulumi.yaml is located) mounted using the `--mount` argument.
+See example further below.
+Otherwise you can run the container from the path of your project and provide `$(pwd)` as the source binding - this will mount the Pulumi project into the container.

 Any Pulumi commands and arguments can be specified and executed, however it is limited to a single command.
 This means that you cannot chain together consecutive Pulumi commands.
 For example, running `pulumi stack select preprod` and then `pulumi up` will not work because the commands are run in two separate sessions.
 However, using the example, the same outcome can be achieved using the single command `pulumi up -s preprod`.

 The container requires the following environment variable settings:
- - Pulumi backend details and credentials (PULUMI_BACKEND, AZURE_STORAGE_ACCOUNT, AZURE_STORAGE_KEY, PULUMI_CONFIG_PASSPHRASE)
+ - The Pulumi backend credentials (PULUMI_BACKEND, AZURE_STORAGE_ACCOUNT, AZURE_STORAGE_KEY, PULUMI_CONFIG_PASSPHRASE).
+See more [here](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-azure-blob-storage-backend).
-  - Azure service principal credentials (ARM_CLIENT_ID, ARM_CLIENT_SECRET, ARM_TENANT_ID, ARM_SUBSCRIPTION_ID).
+ - Azure service principal credentials (ARM_CLIENT_ID, ARM_CLIENT_SECRET, ARM_TENANT_ID, ARM_SUBSCRIPTION_ID) with the relevant access right to services in the subscription.
 See [here](https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/#service-principal-authentication).

 For example, running the equivalent of `pulumi preview -s preprod`: